Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Introduction

 In this paper, we provide an index reduction algorithm for a linear DAE

 with $n \times n$ mixed matrices $A_0, A_1, \ldots, A_l$ and a sufficiently smooth function $\funcdoms{f}{\setR}{\setR^n}$.

+A typical procedure to analyze a linear dynamical system with our algorithm is as follows.
+First, we model the system by a linear DAE~\eqref{def:linear_dae} with mixed matrices.
+Next, we apply our algorithm to the DAE and obtain a low-index one.
+We finally obtain a numerical solution by applying a numerical scheme to the low-index DAE after substituting specific values of physical quantities.

-Modeling dynamical systems by mixed matrices is advantageous for the index reduction as follows.
-First, we can resolve numerical cancellations in a mixed matrix by modifying only accurate constants since the cancellations do not occur involving independent parameters.
-Thus our algorithm is expected to preserve the sparsity of the matrix compared to other index reduction algorithms that transform the entire matrix.
-Next, since accurate constants arising from typical dynamical systems are integers or rational numbers, we can avoid arithmetic operations and comparisons of floating-point numbers.
-This fact makes the algorithm stable.
-Finally, if we want to simulate a dynamical system on many different settings of physical quantities, we can reuse the resulting low-index DAE as long as the values of physical quantities do not unluckily cancel out.
+As described above, a notable feature of our algorithm is that it works for linear DAEs containing physical quantities not as their values but as parameters.
+This feature is advantageous in the following points.
+First, since accurate constants arising from typical dynamical systems are integers or rational numbers, our algorithm can avoid arithmetic operations with floating-point numbers.
+This fact makes it numerically stable, as index reduction algorithms involve nonsingularity checking of matrices.
+Second, since our algorithm can utilize the beforehand knowledge that independent parameters do not cause numerical cancellations, our algorithm is expected to run faster for DAEs with dense coefficient matrices than other index reduction algorithms.
+Third, when we simulate a dynamical system on many different values of physical quantities, we can reuse the resulting low-index DAE as long as the values of physical quantities do not unluckily cancel out.

-Our approach for the index reduction is to transform a DAE into an equivalent DAE to which the MS-algorithm is applicable, based on the \emph{combinatorial relaxation} method, introduced by Murota~\cite{Murota1990, Murota1995} as a framework to solve a linear algebraic problem by iteratively relaxing it into an efficiently solvable combinatorial optimization problem.
-Our algorithm does not rely on symbolic manipulations, while it uses numerical calculations and fast combinatorial optimization algorithms on graphs and matroids.
-For an $l$-th order DAE, our algorithm is proved to run in $\Order{l^2 n^{\omega + 2}}$ time, where $\omega$ is the matrix multiplication exponent, i.e., the number of arithmetical operations needed to multiply two $n \times n$ matrices is $\Order{n^\omega}$.
-The current best known value of $\omega$ is almost 2.3728639 due to~\cite{Gall2014}.
-In practice, however, one can adopt $\omega = 3$.
-Our algorithm is expected to run much faster in most cases because the algorithm terminates without modifying a DAE unless it has unlucky numerical cancellations.
+Our algorithm is based on the combinatorial relaxation framework as the WZC-method.
+To detect and resolve numerical cancellations in mixed matrices without using symbolic manipulations, we present a new combinatorial relaxation algorithm relying on the theory of combinatorial optimization algorithms on matroids.
+Our algorithm is proved to run in $\Order\prn{l^2 n^{\omega + 2}}$ time, where $\omega$ is the matrix multiplication exponent, i.e., the number of arithmetic operations needed to multiply two $n \times n$ matrices is $\Order\prn{n^\omega}$.
+The current best known value of $\omega$ is $\approx 2.3728639$ due to~\cite{Gall2014}.
+In practice, however, we adopt $\omega = 3$ for performance comparisons because large coefficients are hidden in the big-O notation of the time complexity of fast matrix multiplication algorithms.
+Our algorithm is expected to run much faster in most cases because it terminates without modifying the DAE unless it has numerical cancellations.